Posterior Robustness with Milder Conditions: Contamination Models Revisited: Introduction

 In proving the posterior robustness, \cite{Gag2019} and \cite{hamura2020log} considered the following model; with observations $y_1 , \dots , y_n$, $p$-dimensional covariate vectors $\x_1,\dots ,\x_n$, regression coefficients $\bbe \in \mathbb{R} ^p$ and a scale parameter $\si \in (0, \infty )$, they assume

 for some error density $f$ and prior $( \bbe , \si ) \sim \pi ( \bbe , \si )$.
-In their proof, it is crucial to assume the log-regularly varying error density, which has tails heavier than the Student's $t$-distributions, to ensure posterior robustness.
+In their proof of posterior robustness, it is crucial to assume that $f$ is the log-regularly varying error density.
+A typical density tail of the log-regularly varying distributions is $f(y) \sim |y|^{-1} \{ \log |y| \} ^{-(\beta + 1)}$ as $|y|\to \infty$, where $\beta >0$ (For the rigorous definition, see \cite{desgagne2013}).
+This distribution has no finite moment and heavier density tails than those of the Student's $t$-distribution.
 If $f$ is the Student's $t$-distribution, the posterior is not robust \citep{gh2023}.
 These theoretical findings imply the superiority of log-regularly varying error density to the Student's $t$-distributions.
 However, it has also been reported that the Student's $t$-error distribution is fairly competitive in posterior inference in several numerical studies \citep{hamura2020log}.

 In this paper, we revisit the following classical two-component mixture regression model, also known as the contamination model: